Movies, Movie Reviews, Capsule Reviews

 Dallas Buyers Club (2013) ****

 At the height of the 1980s AIDS epidemic, a tough heterosexual Texas electrician (Matthew McConaughey) gets the dread diagnosis – then sets up a lucrative business smuggling alternative anti-AIDS drugs into the state.
-McConaughey, who has been rising from beefcake idol to accomplished actor, may nab his first Oscar nomination for his compelling performance.
+McConaughey, rising from beefcake idol to accomplished actor, won an Oscar for his compelling performance.

 The Death of Stalin (2018) *****